 Whether you’re a barista in Berlin or a financier in Frankfurt, knowing how to get the most out of your life in Germany can be challenging.
 However, the first step to integrating into your new home can be found on your very own phone.
-That’s right, downloading the right apps can make all the difference as an expat.
+That’s right, downloading the right apps can make all the difference when you’re living the expat life.

-From knowing how to navigate Munich’s public transport system, to getting the best pizza in Hamburg delivered straight to your door, the right apps can make a whole world of difference.
-To ensure that you can download with confidence, here is our list of the top 10 must-have apps every expat should have in Germany.
+From knowing how to navigate Munich’s public transport system to getting the best pizza in Hamburg delivered straight to your door, the right apps can make a whole world of difference.
+So to ensure that you can download with confidence, here’s our roundup of the top 10 must-have apps every expat should have in Germany.

 1. ARD Mediathek